amanmadov/msin616-final-project/README.md

 <br/>

-Now if we execute this stored procedure with an id of a continuing book in a series we will get the prequel books of that book.
+Now if we execute this stored procedure with an `title_id` of a continuing book in a series we will get the prequel books of that book.

 <br/>